hanklobo/dogeponny/README.md

 In this system even one simple user can win thousands or even millions of dogecoins!

-Dogeponny was made in PHP and makes use of Tumblr and Block.io API.
+Dogeponny was made in PHP and makes use of Block.io API and Heroku for deployment.